 Due to the lack of transparency on commission rates being charged by NYC listing agents, it’s extremely difficult for potential sellers to know how much commission fellow NYC home sellers are actually paying.
 Most NYC sellers will reluctantly sign a 6% commission listing agreement after hearing from a handful of agents, friends and neighbors that 6% is going rate.

-Why have NYC real estate commissions remained so high?
+Why have NYC real estate commissions remained high?

-The average real estate commission rate in New York City has remained elevated for a number of reasons, including the following:
+The average real estate commission rate in New York City has remained elevated for a number of reasons which include:

 Lack of NYC Real Estate Commission Transparency